Blockchain-Technology-Lab/consensus-decentralization/mapping_information/README.md

   the value that corresponds to a key `name` in the ledger-specific pool information, as defined in the corresponding `addresses`, `clusters` or `identifiers` file.
 If this string is not _exactly_ the same (including capitalization), the link will not be identified during the mapping process.
-  - There should exist _no gaps_ in a pool's ownership structure.
+  - There should exist _no time gaps_ in a pool's ownership structure.